TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - if the referential post solve determines that the predicted post solve has missed something predictable (e.g. a bullet impact)
 	- we should somehow try to replay it

-- Fix prediction of collisions
+- Fix prediction of collision sounds
 	- Never predict collisions of remote players
 		- This might be important for not exposing tactical information
 	- Predict collisions with items only if they weren't just recently dropped by a remote player